-The stink bug is an invasive pest that is suspected to have traveled to the United States via shipping containers or by other trans-Pacific means as they originate from Eastern Asian countries.
-Their name is derived from the almost citronella-like odor they released when crushed.
+The stink bug is an invasive pest suspected to have traveled to the United States via shipping containers or other trans-Pacific means as they originate from Eastern Asian countries.
+Their name is derived from the almost citronella-like odor they release when crushed.
 Stink bugs are threats to agricultural plants.
-Their status as a new species to the United States and their ability to fly makes them difficult to control without professional assistance.
+Their status as a new species to the United States and their ability to fly makes them easier to control with professional assistance.

 How did I get stink bugs?

-Stink bugs are attracted to gardens, fruit trees, and like many other insects, light.
-These are just some of the elements that are bringing stink bugs to your property.
-As the weather gets colder in the late-summer to early-fall months, the insects will start looking for warmer shelter, and your home will naturally become a desirable nesting destination.
+Like many other insects, stink bugs are attracted to gardens, fruit trees, and light.
+These are just some elements that bring stink bugs to your property.
+As the weather gets colder in the late summer to early fall months, the insects will start looking for warmer shelter, and your home will naturally become a desirable nesting destination.
 If your doors or windows are poorly sealed, or if there are other means of entry that the bugs can slip through, e.g., open weep holes under windows, then they will likely gain access.

 What do stink bugs eat?

 Their diet will vary, depending on whether or not they are inside or outside the home.
-Outside the home, stink bugs will eat agricultural fruits and vegetables like apples, berries, soybeans, and the leaves of many other plants.
-The damage they cause to these crops is largely in appearance only, but their penetration of the skin of certain fruits, for example, then allow others pests to burrow inside the fruit, making it unfit for sale or consumption.
+Outside the house, stink bugs will eat agricultural fruits and vegetables like apples, berries, soybeans, and the leaves of many other plants.
+The damage they cause to these crops is essentially cosmetic.
+Still, their penetration of the skin of certain fruits, for example, allows other pests to burrow inside the fruit, making it unfit for sale or consumption.

-Inside the home, if stink bugs aren’t able to find things like fruit, they will feed on the leaves of many common house plants, causing damage in appearance and health.
+Inside the home, if stink bugs can’t find things like fruit, they will feed on the leaves of many common house plants, causing damage to appearance and health.

 Where are the stink bugs coming from?

-Odds are, the weather is getting cooler and the colony is searching for a warm place to spend the winter.
+The odds are the weather is getting cooler, and the colony is searching for a warm place to spend the winter.
 Having a professional review of your home for the common entry points as well as the more unusual openings can help you feel more confident that treating for a stink bug infestation will have a greater long-term effect.